How Do I Stop Siblings From Fighting?

 Hi Annie.
-I am a mother of 3 children, a 5 year old girl and twin boys 3 years old and my question is, how do I stop siblings from fighting?
-They are busy and a hand full on the best of days.
-But lately, the boys are wrestling and now fighting (punching) each other constantly.
+I am a mother of three children, a five-year-old girl and twin three-year-old boys, and my question is, “How do I prevent siblings from fighting?”
+They are busy and a handful on the best of days.
+But lately, the boys are wrestling and are now fighting (punching) each other constantly.
 I don’t know how to stop it.
 I feel like there is a time and a place for boy wrestling, if you will, but they just won’t stop, no matter where we are!
 I don’t know what to do.
-We use the naughty mat in our home and it has been pretty good up till now.
+We use the Naughty Mat in our home, and it has been pretty good up until now.
 I just can’t make them stop!
 Any thoughts?
 Thank you for any advice you might have.
 Katrina

-Here’s what I would do.
-First take on the role of observer.
-That means pick a day, preferably two when you can simply watch for who is the real instigator (and believe me there usually is one) Pretend and this is key, to be doing something else.
-Not everyone is a good actor but try really hard to throw them off the scent that you are watching.
+Here’s what I would do: First, take on the role of an observer.
+That means choosing a day, preferably two, when you can simply observe who is the true instigator (and believe me, there is usually one).
+Pretend, and this is key, to be doing something else.
+Not everyone is a good actor, but try really hard to throw them off the scent that you are watching.
 If they’re playing in the playroom, pretend to be cleaning.
-If there around the kitchen, pretend to cook.
-Keep things simple for the time you do this, order out for food and get your partner to be home as much as possible to help out.
-The reason why I suggest this is that knowing who is the instigator is will help you become more proactive in preventing fights, as you will be better able to recognize the early signs of trouble.
+Pretend to cook if someone is in the kitchen.
+Keep things simple while you do this, order out for food, and get your partner to be home as much as possible to help out.
+The reason why I suggest this is that knowing who the instigator is will help you become more proactive in preventing fights, as you will be better able to recognize the early signs of trouble.

-One word of warning; Kids are very perceptive to the levels of attention paid to each of them.
+One word of warning: kids are very perceptive to the levels of attention paid to each of them.
 What you want to do here is increase the positive attention for all, not just the major instigator.

 If you feel you are being unfair by disciplining both, I understand.
-However, being confident about who did what to whom on a consistent basis, is often more difficult than it sounds.
+However, being confident about who did what to whom on a consistent basis is often more difficult than it sounds.
 For more parenting help, please check out my services page.

 All the best,